AmisDEX/amis-exchange-ui/ubi-bootstrap/README.md

 To get started, check out <http://getbootstrap.com>!

-This is a customised version of Bootstrap for [KIWI Exchange](https://exchange.thekiwi.io).
+This is a customised version of Bootstrap for [AMIS Exchange](https://amisdex.github.io/amis-exchange-www).

 ## Table of contents